Once Upon a December

 "Once Upon a December" is a song from the 1997 20th Century Fox animated film Anastasia.
 The song was nominated for a Golden Globe Award for Best Original Song.
+It also appears in the 2016 stage adaptation of the film.

 About song

 The song and its lyrics are heard three times through the course of the story, twice as a lullaby, and once as a complete song with a bridge.
 The lullaby is heard first during the film's prologue (performed by Angela Lansbury as the Dowager Empress Marie, and Lacey Chabert as the young Grand Duchess Anastasia Nikolaevna of Russia), then as an a cappella version toward the end of the film when the Dowager Empress and the adult Anastasia are reunited (sung by Lansbury, and Liz Callaway as Anastasia).
 Callaway also sings the complete version (which does not include the lullaby lyrics) during the film's second act.

 A pop version with vocals by country singer Deana Carter was also featured on the film's soundtrack and was released as a music video.

 Acapella group Pentatonix also covered the song on their 2020 Christmas album, We Need a Little Christmas.